kclowes/gschool-blog/source/2014-04-06-A-Softer-Post:-This-Week-in-gSchool.md

 ---
-title: A Softer Post- This week in gSchool
+title: A Softer Post...This week in gSchool
-date: 2014-04-06
+date: 2014-04-06 UTC
 ---

 This week in gSchool we were working on a URL shortener, similar to bit.ly.
 We paired for a lot